patrizi-luca/Organizer/README.md

 This small Python class performs the task of organizing a folder.

-Usage for the python script \n python script.py [-f FOLDER_PATH] [-i FILE_PATH]")
+Usage for the python script \
+python script.py [-f FOLDER_PATH] [-i FILE_PATH]")

 Arguments: